Does this test have other names?

-For example, copper toxicity in the central nervous system from Wilson's disease can cause:
+For example, copper toxicity in the central nervous system from Wilson disease can

-Copper toxicity in the liver from Wilson's disease can cause:
+Copper toxicity in the liver from Wilson disease can cause:

 Slow blood clotting

-High concentrations of amino acids, protein, uric acid, and carbohydrates in the urine
+High amounts of amino acids, protein, uric acid, and carbohydrates in the urine

 Osteoporosis and arthritis